2016 BUDGET UPDATE

 Dear Mr. Dwyer and Mr. Kilpatrick,

-your efforts to deal with the myriad problems of a billing process that clearly was prematurely implemented, and we appreciate
+acknowledge your efforts to deal with the myriad problems of a billing process that clearly was prematurely implemented, and

 Cash flow is the lifeline of providers.
 If there is no reliability as to when agencies will be reimbursed